teamplify/teamplify-runner/README.md

 # Install on Linux

-After installing Docker, please check [Post-installation steps for Linux](https://docs.docker.com/install/linux/linux-postinstall/).
+After installing Docker, please check the [Post-installation steps for Linux](https://docs.docker.com/install/linux/linux-postinstall/).
-You'll probably want to make sure that you're able to run Docker commands without `sudo`, and that Docker is configured to start on boot.
+You'll probably want to make sure that you're able to run Docker commands without `sudo` and that Docker is configured to start on boot.

 Install the latest version of Teamplify runner with pip: